debasis-dotcom/Digit-Recognition-with-Neural-Network/README.md

-# Digit Recognition with Neural-Network
+# Digit Recognition using CNN
 Built a simple neural network model to classify number